offbynull/coroutines/README.md

 For each method identified to run as part of a coroutine, the corresponding ```.coroutinesinfo``` file details the...

- * basic method details (signature, return type, name, class it belongs to, etc..).
+ * basic method details (signature, return type, name, owning class, etc..).
- * unique ID used to identify the method (based on class name, method name, and method description).
+ * unique ID used to identify the method (based on class name, method signature, and method bytecode).
- * unique version number for the method (based on the bytecode instructions).
  * continuation points in the method (where ```Continuation.suspend()``` is called / where methods that takes in a ```Continuation``` object are called).
  * types expected on the local variables table and operand stack at each continuation point

-When a method intended to run as part of a coroutine is changed, the version number gets updated.
+When a method intended to run as part of a coroutine is changed, the ID gets updated.
 Diffing the previous ```.coroutinesinfo``` against the new ```.coroutinesinfo``` will identify what needs to be changed for deserialization of previous versions to work, if anything.
 If changes are required, they can be applied by passing a ```ContinuationPointUpdater``` to ```CoroutineReader```.
 The following subsections provide a few basic versioning examples with the ```MyCoroutine``` example class provided above.

 It's important to note that versioning has its limits.
 This feature is intended for use-cases such as hot-deploying small emergency fixes/patches to a server or enabling saves from older versions of a game to run on newer versions.
 It isn't intended for cases where there are large structural changes.